JoeyRussoniello/rust-autograder-setup/README.md

 - `auto-setup init` scans your `tests/` folder for test functions and creates `tests/autograder.json`.
 - `auto-setup build` reads tests/autograder.json and generates a ready-to-run workflow at `.github/workflows/classroom.yaml`.

-Designed for simple, reproducible classroom templates—no hand-editing YAML every assignment.
+Designed for simple, reproducible classroom templates No need to hand-edit YAML for every assignment.

 ---